victorsantosbrazil/easyfi-accounts-api/dev/README.md

 # Dev Manual

-<p>The aim of the dev manual is to help developers, providing guidelines, IDE setup, tools, local environment setup, helper scripts, and other useful content. </p>
+<p>The aim of the dev manual is to help developers through the development process, providing guidelines, IDE setup, tools, local environment setup, helper scripts, and other useful information. </p>

 ##  📔 Table of Contents
 <!--ts-->